segmentio/segment-docs/src/connections/destinations/catalog/actions-insider-audiences/index.md

 ## Getting started

 > info "Prerequisites"
-> Before connecting to the Insider Audiences (Actions) destination, you must have an Insider Account, Account Name and a [Unified Customer Database API Key](https://academy.useinsider.com/docs/api-authentication-tokens){:target="_blank"}.
+> Before connecting to the Insider Audiences (Actions) destination, you must have an Insider Account, Account Name, and a [Unified Customer Database API Key](https://academy.useinsider.com/docs/api-authentication-tokens){:target="_blank"}.

 To add the Insider Audiences Destination: